-The breadth of possible root causes for EOS was nicely summarized by Kashani and Gaertner in their 2011 paper [1].
+So the electronics industry has continued to be faced with a major portion of device failures without a way of addressing them in a concerted fashion.
+This has been true for decades.
+The Pareto chart in Figure 1 is typical, although some organizations include more detail.
+The EOS or ESD assignments are mostly made from initial failure analysis reports since rigorous root cause analysis is seldom done.
+The breadth of possible root causes for EOS was nicely summarized by Kashani and Gaertner in their 2011 paper [2].
 Around the same time attempts to organize and characterize phenomena which cause EOS were beginning, especially in the automotive industry.
 Many in the field were calling for standards organizations to establish EOS standards and methods analogous to what had been successful in tackling ESD.
 Of course such standards have not been forthcoming and this is no surprise.
-For example, establishing standards for device-level "EOS testing" demands taking into account many different situations and possibilities for the stresses involved.
+For example, establishing standards for device-level EOS testing demands taking into account many different situations and possibilities for the stresses involved.
 Agreeing on one or two standards as in ESD would be a daunting, if not impossible, task.

 Nonetheless some industry groups began forming working groups and technical committees to look for ways to make progress.
-An ad hoc Working Group was convened in the ESDA in 2011 to begin to bring some order to the chaos.
+An ad hoc Working Group was convened in the ESD Association (ESDA) in 2011 to begin to bring some order to the chaos.
 This was a precursor to work undertaken in the Industry Council on ESD Targets.
-These efforts will culminate in the release of a white paper on EOS in 2016.
-[2].
-Why would an ESD-focused group like the Industry Council issue a white paper on EOS?
-The connection to ESD that inspired the two-year effort was a misconception prevailing in the electronics industry that low electrostatic discharge (ESD) robustness of devices is one of the primary root causes of EOS damage.
-However, as it turns out, the document evolved into a major comprehensive review of work on EOS.
-There will be more about that later in this article.
+These efforts will culminate in the release of a white paper on EOS in 2016 [3].